saebekassebil/pitch/lib/README.md

 # Pitch

-This is the actual npm module
+This is the actual npm module.
+See github.com/danigb/pitch for docs.

-# API

-Currenly implemented methods (docs cooming soon...):

-- interval
-- interval.value
-- note
-- note.accidental
-- note.key
-- note.name
-- note.octave
-- note.str
-- note.transpose
-- scale
-- scales